 - Basic Tripod (SLIK U800 for use with Canon VIXIA video cameras) (35)

 - Tripod for Photography (Manfrotto 290 extra or Manfrotto Compact Advanced) (7)

 - Tripod for Video (Manfrotto MVK500AM for use with DSLR cameras) (8)

 - Canon DSLR for Video (Canon EOS 80d with 18-55mm, good for use in video production) (8)

 - Nikon DSLR for Video (Nikon 5600 with 18-55mm & 70-300mm lens, good for use in video production) (5)

 - Canon VIXIA HF R600 (includes camera, microphone, and headphones) (32)

-- Whisper Room located with Metro Annex (reserve time slot for use)
+- Whisper Room located in Metro Annex hallway (reserve time slot for use) - 30 minute time limit

 Equipment Loan Policy